-The agent wore a blue shirt and sat behind a window (63.5 cm X 42 cm) in the back wall of the apparatus; a screen behind the agent hid the testing room.
-The experimenter wore a silver glove on her right hand and sat behind a window (51 cm X 38 cm and filled with a fringed curtain) in the right wall of the apparatus.
+The agent wore a blue shirt and sat behind a window $(63.5 \times 42 \text{ cm})$ in the back wall of the apparatus; a screen behind the agent hid the testing room.
+The experimenter wore a silver glove on her right hand and sat behind a window $(51 \times 38 \text{ cm}, \text{ filled with a fringed curtain})$ in the right wall of the apparatus.
 A metronome beat softly to help the agent and experimenter adhere to the events' second-by-second scripts.
+During the trials, the agent never made eye contact with the infants: She watched the gloved hand's actions and looked at the objects she acted on, but otherwise kept her eyes on a neutral mark on the apparatus floor.

-Stimuli included two purple pigs (each 6.5 cm X 7 cm X 8 cm at the largest points) decorated with flowers; an apple (7 cm X 7 cm X 7 cm) made of red foam; two long yellow supports (each 0.5 cm X 12 cm X 30 cm, with a handle 9.5 cm X 12 cm X 0.5 cm); two short green platforms (each 3.5 cm X 10.5 cm X 10.5 cm); and two transparent covers and containers (each 10 cm X 10 cm).
+Stimuli included two purple pigs (each $6.5 \times 7 \times 8$ cm at the largest points) decorated with flowers, an apple ($7 \times 7 \times 7$ cm) made of red foam, two long yellow supports (each $0.5 \times 12 \times 30$ cm, with a handle $9.5 \times 12 \times 0.5$ cm), two short green platforms (each $3.5 \times 10.5 \times 10.5$ cm), and two transparent covers and containers (each $10 \times 10 \times 10$ cm).

 During each testing session, a camera captured an image of the events, and another camera captured an image of the infant.
 The two images were combined, projected onto a television set located behind the apparatus, and monitored by the supervisor to confirm that the events followed the prescribed scripts.
-Recorded sessions were also checked offline for accuracy.
+Recorded sessions were also checked off-line for accuracy.

-Procedure

-Infants sat on a parent's lap centered in front of the apparatus; parents were instructed to remain silent and close their eyes during the test trial.
-Each infant's looking behavior was monitored by two naive observers hidden on either side of the apparatus; looking times during the initial and final phases of each trial were computed separately using the primary observer's responses.
-Interobserver agreement during the final phases of the trials averaged 94% per trial per infant.
+Procedure.
+Infants sat on a parent's lap, centered in front of the apparatus; parents were instructed to remain silent and close their eyes during the test trial.
+Each infant's looking behavior was monitored by two naive observers hidden on either side of the apparatus.
+We used the primary observer's responses in the analysis; infants' looking times during the initial and final phases of each trial were computed separately.
+Interobserver agreement for the final phases of the trials averaged 94% per trial per infant.

 Infants were highly attentive during the initial phases of the familiarization and test trials; across conditions, they looked, on average, for 98% of each initial phase.
-The final phase of each trial ended when the infant (a) looked away for 2 (familiarization) or 1 (test) consecutive seconds after having looked for at least 5 (familiarization) or 10 (test) cumulative seconds or (b) looked for a maximum of 40 (familiarization) or 30 (test) cumulative seconds (criteria were established through pilot work and used for all conditions).
+The final phase of each trial ended either (a) when the infant looked away for 2 consecutive seconds (familiarization) or 1 consecutive second (test) after having looked for at least 5 cumulative seconds (familiarization) or 10 cumulative seconds (test) or (b) when the infant looked for the maximum of 40 (familiarization) or 30 (test) cumulative seconds.

-Preliminary analyses revealed no differences between the two-cover and two-container groups of the modified-identical-objects condition, and no significant interaction of condition and event with infant's sex; the data were therefore collapsed across these factors.
+Preliminary analyses revealed no significant differences between the two-cover and two-container groups in the modified identical-objects condition and no significant interaction of condition and event with infant's sex; the data were therefore collapsed across these factors.

-Results and Discussion
+Results and discussion